Why Are Hackers After Your Email?

 - You forgot to sign out of a public or shared device

-- Hackers stole your information over a compromised Wi-Fi network
+- Hackers broke into your Wi-Fi network

-- They installed malware on your device
+- Hackers installed malware on your device

-- Your password was easy to guess
+- Your email password was easy to guess

 - You used the same password for multiple accounts

-1. You Were Tricked by a Phishing Attack
+1. You were tricked by a phishing attack

 “Phishing” is when hackers use official-looking or sounding emails, calls, or texts (known as “smishing”) to trick you into giving up your email account details.